Washington Income Tax

 Does Washington have a state income tax?

 No. Washington state has no individual or corporate income tax.
 The Washington Department of Revenue confirms this directly.
 Instead, Washington levies a Business and Occupation (B&O) tax on the gross receipts of businesses, a retail sales tax, and a use tax.
-Individuals pay no state tax on wages, salaries, or investment income.
+Individuals pay no state tax on wages or salaries.
+Washington does, however, tax long-term capital gains above an annual standard deduction ($278,000 for 2025) at 7 percent, so large investment gains can be taxed even though ordinary income is not.

 Do I need to file a Washington state income tax return?